 While some designers will argue, what you want to say has to precede the design.
 Otherwise, it looks like a “caption this” contest where the pictures (and the layout) drive the content.
 You will need to advise your designers of your keywords and the keyword strategy so that they can employ those critical words in headers and URLs, as well as metadata and tags on images.

 Website SEO is a critical component of any redesign.
 You want to have a solid, effective strategy in place before you begin thinking about a redesign.
-It will cost you and your team a lot less time and it will be more likely that you will deliver on deadline.
+It will cost you and your team a lot less time and it will be more likely that you will deliver by the deadline.